Prescribing the behavior of Weil-Petersson geodesics in the moduli space of Riemann surfaces: Curve complexes and hierarchical structures

-A \textit{pants decomposition} $P$ on a surface $S$ is a maximal collection of pairwise disjoint simple closed curves.
-A \textit{(partial) marking} $\mu$ consists of a pants decomposition which is the base of the marking and is denoted by $\base(\mu)$ together with an element of $\mathcal{C}(\alpha)$ for (some) every $\alpha \in \base{\mu}$.
-The element in $\mathcal{C}(\alpha)$ can be represented by a transversal curve $\beta(\alpha)$ to $\alpha$ on $S$.
-A \textit{clean marking} is a marking such that each transversal curve $\beta(\alpha)$ ($\alpha$ is in the base) does not intersect any curve in $P-\alpha$ and has minimal intersection number 1 or 2 with $\alpha$ depending on that the subsurface $S\backslash \{P-\alpha\}$ is a once punctured torus or a four holed sphere.
+A {\it pants decomposition} $P$ on a surface $S$ is a maximal collection of pairwise disjoint simple closed curves.
+A {\it (partial) marking} $\mu$ consists of a pants decomposition which is the base of the marking and is denoted by $\base(\mu)$ together with $t_{\alpha}$ a diameter $1$ subset of $\mathcal{C}(\alpha)$ for (some) every $\alpha \in \base{\mu}$.
+A {\it clean marking} is a marking such that each $t_{\alpha}$ is represented by a curve on $S$ which does not intersect any curve in $P-\alpha$ and has minimal intersection number $1$ or $2$ with $\alpha$ depending on whether the subsurface $S\backslash \{P-\alpha\}$ is a one holed torus or a four holed sphere.

-\textbf{Pants and marking graph:} Each vertex of the pants graph is a pants decomposition, each edge corresponds to two pants decompositions which differ by an elementary move.
-Pants decomposition $P$ and $P'$ differ by an elementary move if $P'$ is obtained from $P$ by replacing one curve $\alpha\in P$ with a curve $\alpha'\in \mathcal{C}_{0}(S\backslash P-\alpha)$ with minimal intersection number (1 or 2) with $\alpha$ and fixing the rest of curves in $P$.
-Assigning length $1$ to each edge defines the distance $d$ on $P(S)$ and makes it a metric graph.
+{\bf Pants graph:} Each vertex of the pants graph of $S$ is a pants decomposition of $S$.
+Each edge in the graph corresponds to two pants decompositions which differ by an elementary move.
+Two pants decomposition differ by an elementary move if one is obtained from the other one by an elementary move.
+A pants decomposition $P'$ is obtained from a pants decomposition $P$ by an elementary move if $P'$ is obtained from $P$ by replacing one curve $\alpha\in P$ with a curve $\alpha'$ in the curve complex of $S\backslash\{P-\alpha\}$ with minimal intersection number (1 or 2) with $\alpha$ and fixing the rest of curves in $P$.
+Assigning length $1$ to each edge defines the distance $d$ on $P(S)$ and makes $P(S)$ a metric graph.

-Each vertex of the marking graph is a marking, each edge corresponds to a pair of markings which differ by an elementary move.
+{\bf Marking graph:} Each vertex of the marking graph is a marking, each edge corresponds to a pair of markings which differ by an elementary move.
 An elementary move on a marking roughly speaking is either an elementary move on the base of the marking or is an interchange of a curve in the base and its transversal curve.
-For more detail see \cite{mm2}.
-Assigning length one to each edge defines the distance $\tilde{d}$ and makes the marking graph a metric graph.
+For more detail see $\S$2.5 of \cite{mm2}.
+Assigning length one to each edge defines the distance $\tilde{d}$ on the marking graph and makes it a metric graph.